Children’s University Medical Group (CUMG)

 - International medical center locations

-The CUMG president, Dr. Robert Sawin, chairs the board of directors, whose role is to manage the affairs of CUMG, subject to the approval of the corporate members.
-The board is comprised of 12 voting CUMG physician members and advised by non-physician representatives from Seattle Children’s, UWSOM and CUMG administration.
+The CUMG president, Dr. Jack Salerno, chairs the board of directors, whose role is to manage the affairs of CUMG, subject to the approval of the corporate members.
+The board is comprised of 12 voting CUMG physician members and advised by the non-physician representatives from Seattle Children's, UWSOM and CUMG administration.
 Christine Kessler, CUMG executive director, leads the business operations.

 The CUMG board of directors is comprised of 14 voting CUMG physician members.
 Eleven are appointed due to their leadership roles within Seattle Children's and UWSOM, and three are at-large members elected by CUMG faculty members.
 There are also three non-voting ex-officio physician members appointed to the board by the corporate members because of their particular expertise.